swetha0/lab-angular-forms/README.md

 - To bind the form values along with your validation, try using the below code `ngClass` snippet in your html file inside the input tag.
 ``` [ngClass]="{ 'is-invalid': submitted && f.firstName.errors } ```
 - Your form design in given in app.component.html, try to validate all the fields using `ngClass`.
-- Try to validate all the fields.
+- Validate all the fields given in the form.

 Happy Coding ProGrad ❤️